Information on our Financial Instruments Reference Data System (FCA FIRDS). Read more about how FCA FIRDS works.

 Replacing the ESMA FIRDS system for the UK

-FCA FIRDS has been built to replace ESMA FIRDS in the UK.
+FCA FIRDS has replaced ESMA FIRDS in the UK.

-ESMA’s FIRDS system records all those instruments reported by EU trading venues as being traded on them (TOTV) and helps firms, amongst other things, determine their reporting obligations.
+ESMA’s FIRDS system records all those instruments reported by EU trading venues as being traded on them (ToTV) and helps firms, amongst other things, determine their transaction reporting obligations.

-Our aim is to help firms by making our system as similar as possible to ESMA’s.
-The schema for the two systems will be identical on day one.
-However, some fields within the system will not work in the same way as currently.
+We have made our system as similar as possible to ESMA’s.
+The schema for the 2 systems was identical on 1 January 2021.
+However, some fields within the system work differently.
 The most important of these are:

 - Relevant Competent Authority (RCA) – will no longer be meaningful.
 The RCA field for instrument reference data submitted to us will default to GB.